 What Can You Do in Windows Defender Security Center

-Here is everything you can do in Windows Defender Security Center on Windows 10 –
+Here is everything you can do in Windows Defender Security Center on Windows 11 or 10 –

 To make any change you will need to start the Windows Defender Security Center first.
 So see the way